Careers360 Logo

 • Asthma: A chronic inflammatory disorder that brings about constriction of airways, making breathing cumbersome.
 Caused by allergens, cold temperature, or smog.

-• Emphysema: Disorder in which alveoli are destroyed, decreasing the surface area for gas exchange.
+• Emphysema: It is a respiratory system disorder in which alveoli are destroyed, decreasing the surface area for gas exchange.
 Usually due to smoking.

 • Bronchitis: Bronchial inflammation that results in excess mucus production and cough.

-• Pneumonia: Bacterial or viral infection that results in inflammation of the lungs and filling of alveoli with fluids.
+• Pneumonia: A Bacterial or viral infection that results in inflammation of the lungs and filling of alveoli with fluid.

 Effect of Smoking and Pollution on Lung Function: